Academia Mexicana de la Lengua

 The Academia Mexicana de la Lengua (variously translated as the Mexican Academy of Language, the Mexican Academy of the Language, the Mexican Academy of Letters, or glossed as the Mexican Academy of the Spanish Language; acronym AML) is the correspondent academy in Mexico of the Royal Spanish Academy.
 It was founded in Mexico City on 11 September 1875 and, like the other academies, has the principal function of working to ensure the purity of the Spanish language.
 Academy members have included many of the leading figures in Mexican letters, including philologists, grammarians, philosophers, novelists, poets, historians and humanists.

-The Academia Mexicana organized the first Congress of the Spanish Language Academies that was celebrated at Mexico City in April 1951.
-This gave birth, through its Permanent Commission, to the Association of Spanish Language Academies, confirmed in the second Congress, celebrated in Madrid five years later.
+The Academia Mexicana organized the first Congress of the Spanish Language Academies, celebrated at Mexico City in April 1951.
+This gave birth, through its Permanent Commission, to the Association of Spanish Language Academies, confirmed in the second Congress, celebrated in Madrid in 1956.

 Objectives

-According to its statutes, approved in the plenary session of 2 December 1931, and what is disposed in the text of constitution as a civil association, from 1952, the objectives of the Academy are as follows:
+According to its statutes, approved in the plenary session of 2 December 1931, and what is disposed in the text of constitution as a civil association from 1952, the objectives of the Academy are as follows: